normandavey/AlphaFold2-IDR-complex-prediction/README.md

 **Cyclin-A2 bound to Cdc20**
 *Definition:*
-The disordered tail of cyclin-A2 binds to the beta propeller domain of Cdc20 using three motifs binding to three separate pockets.
-The bound structure of the IDR is coil-like without any regular secondary structures and the linkers between the three motifs remain disordered even upon binding.
+The disordered tail of cyclin-A2 binds to the beta propeller domain of Cdc20 using three motifs binding to *three separate pockets*.
+The bound structure of the IDR is *coil-like* without any regular secondary structures and the linkers between the three motifs remain disordered even upon binding.
 1 ordered protein + 1 IDR
 PDB:6q6g